 In 1976, Dr. Blumberg won the Nobel Prize in Medicine for his discovery of the hepatitis B virus.
 He and his colleagues discovered the virus in 1967, developed the blood test that is used to detect the virus, and invented the first hepatitis B vaccine in 1969.

 These outstanding accomplishments have contributed significantly towards making the world a much healthier place to live.

 Dr. Blumberg served on the Scientific and Medical Advisory Board of the Hepatitis B Foundation and as its Distinguished Scholar from 1992 until his passing in 2011.
 He was the Senior Advisor to the President of Fox Chase Cancer Center, and Professor of Medicine and Anthropology at the University of Pennsylvania, both located in Philadelphia, Pa.
-In 1999, he was asked to serve as Director of the NASA Astrobiology Institute in Moffett Field, Ca. Recently, he was appointed Senior Advisor to the Administrator for Biology, headquartered at NASA in Washington, D.C.
+In 1999, he was asked to serve as Director of the NASA Astrobiology Institute in California and subsequently was appointed Senior Advisor to the Administrator for Biology, headquartered at NASA in Washington, D.C.

 Discovery of the Hepatitis B Virus

 Scientific findings are often serendipitous.
 Such was the case for Dr. Baruch Blumberg who discovered the hepatitis B virus.
 He did not set out to discover the cause of hepatitis B. Rather, his intellectual curiosity and understanding of the scientific process led him to this profound discovery.
 In brief, the story of hepatitis B started with a search for inherited differences and ended with the discovery of a new virus.

 As a medical anthropologist in the early 1950's, Dr. Blumberg was interested in the genetics of disease susceptibility.
 He wondered whether inherited traits could make different groups of people more or less susceptible to the same disease.